-Credit cards are only accepted in some hotels and in a limited number of shops, therefore make sure you bring a sufficient amount of USD cash of different denominations.
+Credit cards are only accepted in some hotels and in a limited number of shops, therefore make sure you bring enough USD cash of different denominations.

 In smaller cities, you will find banking facilities less reliable and may encounter staff that refuse to deal with a currency they are unfamiliar with, for this reason bring US Dollars with you for easy exchange.